mkl829/GaitDemo/README.md

-# GaitDemo: A small demo of gait recognition models based on mmWave radar point clouds
+# GaitDemo: A demo of gait recognition models based on mmWave radar point clouds
 The repository contains a PyTorch re-implementation of the following gait recognition models: *mmGaitNet*, *SRPNet*, *TCPCN* and *PointNet*.

-*PointNet* is a general classification model based on point clouds, while the other three models are specialized for gait recognition based on point clouds collected by millimeter wave radar.
+*PointNet* is a general classification model based on point clouds, we modified it to fit the data.
+The other three models are specialized for gait recognition based on point clouds collected by millimeter wave radar.

 For more information about these models, please refer to [**Related Papers**](#click_jump).